taskcluster/generic-worker/README.md

 specification](https://docs.taskcluster.net/docs/reference/platform/taskcluster-queue/docs/worker-interaction).
 It is shipped as a statically linked system-native executable.

-The mechanism by which it achieves a sandbox is platform-specific, and is explained later.

 ## Imperative task payloads

 Generic worker allows tasks to run arbitrary command payloads in a sandbox.
 If